A Nature Canada Special Report

 The sneaky side of Canada’s High-Emission Logging sector.

 What would you say if you found out that emissions from Canada’s logging industry rival those of the oil sands?
-Our latest Nature Canada report finds that the country’s net logging emissions were higher than emissions from oil sands production in every year from 2005 to 2018.
+Last year Nature Canada released a report showing that the country’s net logging emissions were higher than emissions from oil sands production in every year from 2005 to 2018.

 Carbon emissions from Canada’s logging sector are not clearly reported to the public.
-Emissions from logging are as high as oil sands operations yet Canada has no plan for reducing them.
+Emissions from logging make up over 10% of Canada’s total, yet Canada has no plan for reducing them.

 Sustainable forestry in Canada is a corporate myth.
 Emissions from logging are more than 10 percent of Canada’s annual total reported greenhouse gas emissions – or the equivalent of all emissions from Quebec.